t-ataku/android-course/README.md

 ## Course Agenda

-1. Goal of this course and application to be created in course end
+1. Goal of this course
+ 1. x
+ 1. Application image after completion
 1. Preparing the environment